cKlee/ecpo/examples.md

 # Examples for Enumeration and Chronology of Periodicals Ontology (ECPO)

-In the following examples a hypothetical document ```:Item``` describes a holding of a periodical held by someone.
+In the following examples a hypothetical copy of a document ```$item``` describes a holding of a periodical held by someone.

 ## Statement for a current chronology

 	$item ecpo:hasChronology ecpo:Current .

-This statement just says that a document has a current chronology without giving futher information which units are held.
+This statement just says that an item has a current chronology without giving futher information which units are held.

 ## Statement for a closed chronology

     $item ecpo:hasChronology ecpo:Closed .

-This statement just says that a document has a closed chronology without giving futher information which units are held.
+This statement just says that an item has a closed chronology without giving futher information which units are held.

 ## Description of a current Chronology